Are Bitcoin transactions traceable?

 Yes!
 Bitcoins can be traced.

 While Bitcoin can be moved and stored outside the regulations of any government and financial institution, every transaction is recorded in the blockchain.
-Anyone who is plugged into the blockchain can analyze the Bitcoin ledger.
+Anyone who is plugged into the blockchain can analyse the Bitcoin ledger.

 While this data is publicly available, you still need to figure out how to connect someone to the digital wallet that stores the Bitcoin.
-You can do this by knowing the “public key” and a “private key.”
+You can do this by knowing the “public key” and the “private key.”
 A public key is a string of numbers and letters that Bitcoin account holders use for buying and selling, and a “private key” keeps a wallet secure.
 By knowing the public key, you can track down a user’s transaction history.
 For law enforcement to seize assets, they need to obtain the private key.

 Chainalysis Inc. is a software company that designed sophisticated programs to track and analyze transaction histories of wallets.
 They work with law enforcement and private investigators to find transactions, payments for merchant services, and other data to help identify wallet owners.